 eased or if the terms and conditions of mortgages

+for house purchases are tightened.
 A number of issues merit further study and

 econometric work is underway to derive the